Balaji Srinivasan: Biography

-He is the son of physician parents who immigrated from Tamil Nadu, India.
+Srinivasan is the son of physician parents who immigrated from Tamil Nadu, India.
 Srinivasan grew up on Long Island, in Plainview, New York.
-He received BS, MS, and PhD degrees in Electrical Engineering from Stanford University and a MS in Chemical Engineering, also from Stanford.
-In 2007, he co-founded genetic testing company Counsyl, which provided tests to prospective parents to screen for Mendelian diseases.
-Counsyl was acquired by Myriad Genetics for $375 million in 2018.
-In 2013, he joined the venture capital firm Andreessen Horowitz as a general partner.
+He received BS, MS, and PhD degrees in electrical engineering from Stanford University and a MS in chemical engineering, also from Stanford.
+He taught courses in statistics and bioinformatics at Stanford and an online Stanford course called Startup Engineering.